-- 1. IEP transition meetings: - a.
-PreK to Kindergarten, 4th grade teachers/SPED meet with the 5th grade teachers/SPED to review incoming 5th grade students. - b.
-8th grade teachers/SPED meet with 9th grade teachers/SPED to review incoming 9th grade students. - 2.
-4th grade students visit the Middle School in late spring.
+- 1. IEP transition meetings: - a. held at all levels, 4th grade teachers/SPED meet with the 5th grade teachers/SPED to review incoming 5th grade students. - b.
+8th grade teachers/SPED meet with 9th grade teachers/SPED to review incoming 9th grade students.

+2. Fourth grade students visit the Middle School in late spring.
 They meet the 5th grade teachers and the Middle School principal.
 A tour of the building is given by the counselor.